PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set ECS_ENABLE_TASK_IAM_ROLE to false on EC2 instance boot in the ECS agent configuration file.
 Grant the instance profile role read-only access to the Aurora database and DynamoDB.
 - [x] Set ECS_ENABLE_TASK_IAM_ROLE to true on EC2 instance boot in the ECS agent configuration file.
 Run the first microservice with an IAM role for ECS tasks with read-only access for the Aurora database.
-Run the secondmicroservice with an IAM role for ECS tasks with read-only access to DynamoDB.
+Run the second microservice with an IAM role for ECS tasks with read-only access to DynamoDB.
 - [ ] Set ECS_ENABLE_TASK_IAM_ROLE to true on EC2 instance boot in the ECS agent configuration file.
 Grant the instance profile role read-only access to the Aurora database and DynamoDB.